ilifu/ilifu_user_docs/docs/getting_started/submit_job_slurm.md

 | --account=&#60;account_name&#62;<sup>7</sup>                                       | The account that will be charged for the job    |
 | --gres=&#60;resource_type&#62;:&#60;resource_name&#62;:&#60;number&#62;<sup>8</sup> | Specify type and number of generic resources    |

-*default parameters, if not specified, include 1 node, 1 task, 1 CPU and 8GB RAM, running on the Main partition.*
+*default parameters, if not specified, include: 1 node; 1 task; 1 CPU and 8GB RAM; running on the Main partition for 3 days.*

 1. While the default for specifying the walltime for a job is in minutes, it can also be specified as `mm:ss`, `hh:mm:ss` and even `days-hh:mm:ss`.
 2. default units for memory is MB, but can be specified explicitly in GB, example `--mem=16GB`.